NikitaKirakosyan/asset-preview-extractor/README.md

 - **Supported assets**: Works with prefabs.
 - **Customizable Settings**: Offers optional settings to tailor the preview generation process.
 - **Quick Folder Access**: Provides an option to quickly locate the folder containing the generated previews.
+- **Transparent background**: Make the gray background (by default) transparent by TextureSettings.alphaIsTransparency = true.

 ## Installation